 Broken Aesop: Per the norm, this movie attempts to do what all previous versions of Spider-Man's origin does, teach Peter about responsibility... which somehow includes breaking a promise he made to the dying Captain Stacy to leave Gwen out of his superhero life.
 Given Gwen was crushed by this promise though, and she'd just lost her father and was clearly in need of support, staying away from her would have probably caused her more harm than good.

-One could argue he was being responsible for their relationship by choosing to look beyond his guilt to do what he feels is best for both of them, especially when one considers the final push came from hearing a message from Uncle Ben about responsibility.
+One could argue he was being responsible for their relationship by choosing to move past his guilt to do what he feels is best for both of them.
+As the man who fell for her, he does have a responsibility for her happiness, after all, and neither were happy with his decision to stay away.
+Not to mention the final push came from hearing a message from Uncle Ben about responsibility.